Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 thinking:
 "Damn, I'm totally blown away by what I see, but I guess I don't know what I'm doing ...".

-Don't worry, your instructor, who is also your PILOT for today's flight, will guide you through the lesson!
+Don't worry, your instructor, who is also your pilot for today's flight, will guide you through the lesson!

 ### Lesson 01b - Audio & text